 First, assess your new prenatal schedule.
 For those who normally bill a global fee to insurers (CPT code 59400), make sure that the new schedule meets the minimum threshold of visits (minimums can vary by state or plan but often the average is 5 visits).
 Once you confirm this, you can rest assured that you will still be able to capture the same reimbursement for the physician management of the pregnancy.

-Then, use the following CPT codes as you work in OB Connect to set up patients and monitor them remotely.
+Then, use the following CPT codes as you work in our remote patient monitoring program to set up patients and monitor them remotely.

 Note: Be sure to check with your payers directly to understand if they will reimburse and the exact reimbursement rates.

 Below we share two examples.
 One for a mid-size private practice with 1,000 annual births and one for a large integrated health system with 15,000 annual births.
-Using the CPT codes above, we calculate the potential additional reimbursement for adopting telehealth through OB Connect.
+Using the CPT codes above, we calculate the potential additional reimbursement for adopting telehealth through our program.